Meng-Lyu/cs686-lectures/labs/Lab02-README.md

 ## Version History
  - v01: The original version that was released Tuesday night.
  - v02: Revised on Jan 29 (Wed) around 9:50 AM, after someone reported errors/typos in the instructions (see commit history to see what was changed).
+ - v03: Revised right after v02 aroudn 9:52 AM.
+For the `shortAnswer()` method, you should copy-and-paste **the seventh line** not the sixth; note that there is only one line that is exactly 43 characters long anyway, hopefully you can get it right.
+Sorry about that!

 # CS686 Lab 02